Angélique Droessaert: Artistic Photography Adartphoto.com

 --Gardens, close up of flowers, landscapes etc., are another area of predilection.

 -- A cultivated special interest in collecting textures; Current projects “Patinas” “ Reflections” I am exploring with mirrored images, ..
-I collect these works in preparation for eventual exhibits....
+I collect these works in preparation for exhibits....

 -- I frequently travel to Europe, Germany, Italy and France and I collect series and materials for publications and books.
 Throughout my work is a search for capturing the beautiful, nature, light, and its effects and reflections on objects, architecture, colors, and man made structures.